poulcheria/FlyBy/README.md

 ## Technologies Used
 The FlyBy project utilizes the following technologies:

-Java: Backend implementation in Java for robust and scalable application logic.
+**Java**: Backend implementation in Java for robust and scalable application logic.
-Version Control (Git): For collaborative development and tracking project changes.
+**Version Control (Git)**: For collaborative development and tracking project changes.
-UML Modeling Tools: Used for creating class diagrams, domain models, and sequence diagrams.
+**UML Modeling Tools**: Used for creating class diagrams, domain models, and sequence diagrams.